billbaron600/cross-mod/docs/results-analysis.md

 <H1> Analysis </H1>

-<h3>Results analysis</h3>

 <p class="text">
-CrossInstruct outperforms the VLM-Reasoning ablation on most tasks, and the gap is largest on tasks where small spatial misalignments are fatal.
+CrossInstruct outperforms the VLM-Reasoning ablation on <strong>all 8 tasks</strong>.
+The gap is not best explained by “precision demand” alone.
+Instead, the consistent advantage comes from better <strong>visual grounding</strong> when the scene does not contain a single bright, unambiguous target that a reasoning-only model can latch onto.
 </p>

 <p class="text"><strong>CrossInstruct vs. VLM-Reasoning (no precision coupling)</strong></p>